East Kent maternity failings led to 45 baby deaths with 97 harmed

 - Regulatory system failed to identify shortcomings early enough and clearly enough

-The probe, led by Dr Bill Kirkup, was commissioned by the government after The Independent revealed more than 130 infants suffered brain injuries during birth at the trust over several years.
+The probe, led by Dr Kirkup, was commissioned by the government after The Independent revealed more than 130 infants suffered brain injuries during birth at the trust over several years.

-Dr Kirkup and the review team has called for national action and warned “this must be the last such moment of failure, with the lessons leading to improvement not just locally but nationally.”
+Dr Kirkup and the review team have called for national action and warned, “This must be the last such moment of failure, with the lessons leading to improvement not just locally but nationally.”

 The scandal was exposed by the family of baby Harry Richford who died after a catalogue of errors by maternity staff in November 2017.
 A coroner ruled his death was the result of neglect and “wholly avoidable”.

-In a landmark case, the trust was fined £761,000 following prosecution by the Care Quality Commission for the trust’s failure to protect baby Harry Richford and his mum Sarah Richford from avoidable mistakes that led to Harry’s death.
+In a landmark case, the trust was fined £761,000 following prosecution by the Care Quality Commission for the trust’s failure to protect baby Harry Richford and his mum Sarah Richford from avoidable mistakes that led to the child’s death.

 ‘I wasn’t listened to’

-Emma Robinson’s, daughter Daisy died in 2014, just hours after her birth.
+Emma Robinson’s daughter Daisy died in 2014, just hours after her birth.

-Speaking with The Independent she described how a week before her induction date she had to go to hospital due to migraines, high blood pressure, swelling and had protein in her urine.
+Speaking to The Independent, she described how a week before her induction date she had to go to hospital due to migraines, high blood pressure, swelling and protein in her urine.

-However, she was told to keep her original induction date, 48 hours before this date she began getting labour pains.
-When she got to hospital for her inducement date her blood pressure was so high she had to have an epidural.
+However, she was told to keep her original induction date, and 48 hours before it she began experiencing labour pains.
+When she got to hospital for her inducement date, her blood pressure was so high she had to have an epidural.

-During her labour she said: “At some point they decided they came and spoke to me and they basically said you’re not progressing, we’re going to take the hormone drip away so you can sleep.
+She recounted events during her labour: “At some point they came and spoke to me and they basically said you’re not progressing, we’re going to take the hormone drip away so you can sleep.
 You need a C-section, but your baby is not priority.
-There are two other moms in front of you and they need the C-section.
+There are two other mums in front of you and they need the C-section.
 They need their C-section because their babies are poorly and your baby is fine.”

-She said: “I was just 19.
+She added: “I was just 19.
 I felt like they only listened to me when my mum was in the room because my mum was a nurse.
 I didn't feel listened to.
 I feel I was stereotyped.
 I feel like no matter what I went there with, they knew better.
-They knew better.
-I think that is another thing that needs to change is the voice of parent.”
+I think that is another thing that needs to change, the voice of the parent.”

-Shortly after Daisy was born staff had to rush her for resuscitation and tragically more than an hour later Emma was told she was not responding.
+Shortly after Daisy was born, staff had to rush her for resuscitation and tragically, more than an hour later Emma was told she was not responding.

 After Daisy’s death, Ms Robinson was placed on a ward with other women who had given birth and had their babies.

-She said: “I just felt so numb to the world like the whole time and everything that went on was so fuzzy, I cried so much.
-I just I think it’s disgusting now when I look back on it and but it’s I suffer with really bad anxiety since it’s losing Daisy.
-It was really emotional and really hard to have to listen to other people knowing that I’m not going to have my baby.”
+She said: “I just felt so numb to the world the whole time and everything that went on was so fuzzy.
+I cried so much.
+I just think it’s disgusting now when I look back on it and I suffer with really bad anxiety since losing Daisy.
+It was really emotional and really hard to have to listen to other people, knowing that I’m not going to have my baby.”

 A coroner later determined Daisy had died from sudden infant death syndrome.
 However, Emma said her placenta was not kept for testing and so pre-eclampsia could not be determined.

-A trust investigation into Daisy’s death, Ms Robinson claims incorrectly recorded she had refused a c-section.
+A trust investigation into Daisy’s death, Ms Robinson claims, incorrectly recorded that she had refused a C-section.

-She said: “We were constantly told they were short staffed on the night, we were constantly told that Daisy had to wait because her you know, when they watched the heartbeat, we were constantly told Daisy was fine, she was she was less of a priority.
-These other two moms were a priority, their babies are still here but mine isn’t.”
+She said: “We were constantly told they were short-staffed on the night, we were constantly told that Daisy had to wait because when they watched the heartbeat... we were constantly told Daisy was fine, she was less of a priority.
+These other two mums were a priority – their babies are still here but mine isn’t.

 Register for free to continue reading